michael-franke/xor/experiments/01_RelCompPrior/README.md

 After cloning the repo, run `npm install` from the main directory to install the dependencies.
 Npm is a package manager for JS.
 If you do not have it installed on your machine, you can follow the instructions on [their website][3].

+To see the website, open `index.html` in your browser.

 ## Design

 Each participant sees 8 vignettes and 2 or 3 statements connected to the stories.
-The participants indicate how truthful the statements are using an adjustabel slider.
+The participants indicate how truthful the statements are using an adjustable slider.

 The experiment is divided into 4 blocks for each factor.
 Each block consists of the same 8 vignettes in random order, however, the statements that need to be rated are different.

 You can find more information about the experiment design in info/exp_design.md

-## Exp Initialisation
+## Experiment initialisation

-The information about the vignettes is in js/vignettes.js.
+The information about the vignettes is in `js/vignettes.js`.

 Each viginette is an object that contains all the info needed to generate the experiment (background story, statements, control statements, utterances and so on).

 There are 16 vignettes overall, two for every type.

-The code that generates the experiment is in `js/exp.js`
+The code that generates the experiment is in `js/exp.js`.
+What it does:

-What the code in `js/exp.js` does:
 1) Randomly picks 8 vignettes of different type form `js/vignettes.js`.
 2) Randomly picks 4 control questions (out of 6) for each vignette.
 3) the order of the first 3 blocks is decided at random (relevance, competence, prior prob.). xor is always last.